 Randal J. Lupi is a registered representative who offers securities through AXA Advisors, LLC (NY, NY 212-314-4600), member FINRA, SIPC, an investment advisor representative who offers investment advisory products/services through AXA Advisors, LLC, an SEC-registered investment adviser, and an agent who offers annuity and insurance products through AXA Network, LLC.
 Mr. Lupi may not be duly registered and licensed to transact business in your state.
 This article is provided for general informational purposes.
 AXA Advisors and its associates and affiliates do not offer student loan forgiveness, legal, tax or accounting advice or services.
 You should consult with professionals qualified in these areas.
 AGE- 2783412 (10/19)(exp.10/20)

 About the Author

-Randal "Randy" Lupi is a regional vice president and retirement planning specialist with AXA Advisors.
+Randal "Randy" Lupi is a regional vice president and retirement planning specialist with Equitable Advisors.
 He works with clients to create customized plans for retirement planning, investing and managing student debt.
 His dedication to clients earned him the 2019 Elite Advisor recognition from the National Tax-Deferred Savings Association (NTSA).